Low Carb Sugar-Free White Chocolate Truffles Are The Perfect Treat!

 To Make Truffles

-Place cocoa butter into a small heatproof glass dish and cover with cling wrap.
-Heat in microwave for approximately 3 minutes, in 1 min increments, until melted.
+- Place cocoa butter into a small heatproof glass dish and cover with cling wrap.
+Heat in microwave for approximately 3 minutes in 1 min increments, until melted.
+Add coconut butter to the cocoa butter and nuke another minute.

-Put melted cocoa butter and coconut butter into high speed blender first and then add rest of truffle ingredients.
+- Put melted cocoa butter and coconut butter into high speed blender and then add rest of truffle ingredients.
 Blend on high speed for 1 minute.
-Stop blender and using a spatula scrape down sides.
-Blend for a further two minutes, in one minute increments, or until mixture is smooth and thoroughly combined.
+Stop blender and use a spatula to scrape down sides.
+Blend for a further two minutes in one minute increments, or until mixture is smooth and thoroughly combined.

-Roll heaped tablespoons of mixture into balls (makes approximately 30 truffles) and roll in coconut.
+- Roll heaped tablespoons of mixture into balls (makes approximately 30 truffles) and roll in desiccated coconut.
 If coconut mixture becomes too soft, return to fridge and roll in batches.
-It helps to rinse hands in cold water and pat dry with kitchen paper while rolling as mixture melts easily.
+It helps to rinse hands in cold water (pat dry with paper towel) during rolling as mixture melts easily.

-Put cream, xylitol and vanilla extract in a small heatproof glass bowl, stir continuously until xylitol is completely dissolved.
+- Put cream, xylitol and vanilla extract in a small heatproof glass bowl, stir continuously until xylitol is completely dissolved.
 This step is important and eliminates any chance of grittiness in your final chocolate mixture.
-Break Lindt chocolate into pieces and add to the cream mixture.
-Put bowl into microwave (do not cover with cling wrap as you want to avoid any chance of moisture getting into your chocolate).
+Break the Lindt chocolate into pieces and add to the cream mixture.
+Put bowl into microwave for 40 seconds.
+Do not cover with cling wrap as you want to avoid any chance of moisture getting into your chocolate, causing it to sieze.